-When riding fast down hill, you can reach speeds achieved by motorcycles, and therefore face similar hazards and risks.
+When riding fast down hill, you can reach speeds seen on motorcycles, and therefore face similar hazards and risks.
 Have your bicycle and equipment carefully inspected by a qualified mechanic and be sure it is in perfect condition.
-Consult with expert riders, area site personnel and race officials on conditions and equipment advisable at the site where you plan to ride.
+Consult with expert riders and race officials on conditions and equipment advisable at the site where you plan to ride.
 Wear appropriate safety gear, including an approved full face helmet, full finger gloves, and body armor.
 Ultimately, it is your responsibility to have proper equipment and to be familiar with course conditions.

-WARNING: Although many catalogs, advertisements and articles about bicycling depict riders engaged in extreme riding, this activity is extremely dangerous, increases your risk of injury or death, and increases the severity of any injury.
+WARNING: ▲ Although many catalogs, advertisements and articles about bicycling depict riders engaged in extreme riding, this activity is extremely dangerous, increases your risk of injury or death, and increases the severity of any injury.
 Remember that the action depicted is being performed by professionals with many years of training and experience.
 Know your limits and always wear a helmet and other appropriate safety gear.
 Even with state-of-the-art protective safety gear, you could be seriously injured or killed when jumping, stunt riding, riding downhill at speed or in competition.

-WARNING: Bicycles and bicycle parts have limitations with regard to riangle strength and integrity, and this type of riding can exceed those limitations or dramatically reduce the length of their safe use.
+CAUTION: ▲ Bicycles and bicycle parts have limitations with regard to strength and integrity, and this type of riding can exceed those limitations.
+See Appendix B.